Jennifer Lopez Sports 8 Sexy Looks at Super Bowl Concert and A-Rod Is Her Biggest Fan

 The singer's outfits included a leopard-print catsuit, a blue fringed mini dress and risqué lingerie.

 The day also marked a special one for J.Lo; it is the one-year dating anniversary for her and former MLB star Alex Rodriguez.
 He attended the concert with his two daughters, Natasha and Ella.
-Dancing With the Star veteran Derek Hough, the singer's World of Dance co-judge, was there too.
+Dancing With the Star veteran Derek Hough, the singer's World of Dance co-judge, watched with them in a VIP section.

 Lopez gave her beau a special shout-out before performing her song "Us," saying onstage, "We've been together for one year today.
 I don't want to get all mushy or anything, but baby, this song's for you.
 I love you."